sjbennett123/polarlarp/content/policies/transform.md

 This formal magic will transform the target into a specific Master Creature upon the permanent death of the target.
 It will also leave an affinity of “<Creature> 9” on the target.
 The target must currently have an Affinity “<Creature>8” or higher present upon its spirit.
 The <creature> must be of the same type of creature as the one being attempted.
 If the target does not have the correct affinity then this formal magic will fail.
 All components and scrolls used in the casting of this formal magic MUST be of unrestricted transfer.
 Effects exist which may, for limited duration, invoke the full transformation prior to permanent death.
 See the description in the Casting Rules.

+## Abilities Granted by Transformation

 All Transform Base Cards receives a static card with the following boosts that replace themselves per transform level.
 You take the highest boost as your card base on your Transform level (ex.
 Master(9th) level gets +9 Superhuman Strength and +90 Body)+3/6/9 Supernatural Strength+30/60/90 Body 3 Type Specific Abilities.

+### Skill Pools

-Transform levels will grant users a set amount of points to purchase skills from the General Pool or Creature Type Specific Pools Transform skill buy points will be as follows:
+Transforms grant characters a set amount of points to purchase skills from either the General Pool or Creature Type Specific Pool.
+All skills cost 1 point to buy.
+Several skills can only be purchased once.

-- Greater(7th) level gets 2 skill points to buy
+- Greater(7th) level gets 2 skill points to spend

-- High(8th) level gets 4 skill points to buy
+- High(8th) level gets 4 skill points to spend

-- Master(9th) level gets 6 skill points to buy
+- Master(9th) level gets 6 skill points to spend

-All skills cost 1 point to buy but some may only be purchased one time ever.
+Any formal or cantrip effects that are present in the skill list will not require components to use.

 ## Elementals

-Fire, Ice, Stone, Air, Light, Darkness, Order, Chaos, Dream, Reason, Life, Death, Void, Time
+**Choose an elemental type from the following**: Fire, Ice, Stone, Air, Light, Darkness, Order, Chaos, Dream, Reason, Life, Death, Void, Time

+### All Characters with an Elemental Transform

 - 150 Elemental Pool of Chosen Element-30 Elemental (insert element)
+- x3-Innate Elemental Aura

 ### Greater(7th)